Last updated: June 2026

 Privacy Policy

-This Policy applies between you, the User of this Web Site and Varcity Living Limited the owner and provider of this Web Site.
+This Policy applies as between you, the User of this Web Site and Varcity Living Limited the owner and provider of this Web Site.
 This Policy applies to our use of any and all Data collected by us in relation to your use of the Web Site and any Services or Systems therein.

 Introduction